QwikDev/qwik/integration/README.md

 1. Select the Debug action panel on the left
 2. In the "Run and Debug" drop down, select "Integration Dev Server"
 3. Click the green play icon.
-This is the same as running `npm run dev.server`, however you can also add breakpoints directly in the source code.
+This is the same as running `npm run integration.server`, however you can also add breakpoints directly in VSCode and the source.
+4. The "Debug Console" will have the console logs.